OpenDataGIS/ckanext-iepnb/README.md

 reasons you can't do it, create a .pytest_cache dir at the root dir of the extension and make it writable by the ckan user.

-To run the tests, do:
+To run the tests, at ckan-iepnb root dir do:

+`pip install -r dev-requirements.txt`
 `pytest --ckan-ini=test.ini`

 To have a more verbose test, you can do: